bleech/flynt-docs/content/guide/components/server-side-logic.md

 - Add custom logic (classes, hooks, filters) to a component.
 - Add additional data to a component.

-As with styles and scripts, keeping this logic separated at a component level ensures the component is quick to understand and simple to reuse.
+As with styles and scripts, keeping this logic separated at a component level ensures the component is quick to understand and easy to reuse.

 ## Namespace